 What songs do our team listen to when they’re feeling down?

-So with the clocks going back and the dark nights setting in, make sure to take time and look after yourself with the help of good music.
-Whether that be a sad song to make us feel less alone, an upbeat one to raise our energy levels, or a familiar one that feels like a hug, they can be a useful tool to help battle seasonal moods.
+So, make sure to take time and look after yourself with the help of good music.
+Whether that be a sad song to make us feel less alone, an upbeat one to raise our energy levels, or a familiar one that feels like a hug, they can be a useful tool to help battle negative moods.

 At Startle, we work with multi site businesses to design music profiles that help to achieve their objectives by encouraging their desired emotions and behaviour, whatever that might be.
 Want to hear how that sounds in practice?
 Get in touch...